-Since 2016, eleven national research centres have been established in collaboration between Danish Cancer Society, Danish Regions and DCCC.
+Since 2016, twelve national research centres have been established in collaboration between Danish Cancer Society, Danish Regions and DCCC.
 The centres are hubs for coordinating and initiating national research collaborations and conducting nationwide and internationally acknowledged research.
 The objectives of the national centres are to strengthen Danish cancer research and collect data about development and implementation of new knowledge within the field.

 Another important purpose for the national research centres is to ensure dissemination of new knowledge and new treatment methods more systematically across the country to enable access for patients to the latest treatment advances in cancer.